 paragon of patience; but both their minds tending to the same point--one loving and desiring to esteem, and the other loving and desiring to be esteemed--they contrived in the end to reach it.

 He said he wouldn't suffer a word to be uttered in his

 disparagement. lf he were the devil, it didn't signify--he would stand by him; and he'd rather she would abuse himself, as she used to, than begin on Mr. Heathcliff.

-an urge to do or say something that might be better left undone or unsaid
+an urge to do something that might be better left undone

 And it is like bending back a stiff spring; it is by